lucas1295santos/lucas1295santos.github.io/Content/posts/improving-error-handling-in-your-app.md

 Maybe your App is nothing like any of the examples I gave so far, and you are not sure where you could improve error handling in your app.
 So you could follow this rule of thumb to know where you should consider handling errors.

 Consider handling errors every time you...

-*  ... make a request to an external source (networking)
+* ...make a request to an external source (networking)
-*  ... capture user input
+* ...capture user input
-*  ... encode or decode some data
+* ...encode or decode some data
-*  ... escape a function prior to its full execution (early return)
+* ...escape a function prior to its full execution (early return)

 ## Practical improvements for your App

 ### Monitoring tool

 This is the most important improvement that you could do!
 With a monitoring tool, you can have useful data to discover, understand, and prioritize errors.

 By understanding the volumetry of an error, you could decide between adding a fix to the next version, creating a new version as soon as possible just to fix that error (hotfix), or turn off some remote configuration to disable the problematic feature.

 There are several monitoring tools available on the market, like [Dynatrace](https://www.dynatrace.com/) or [New Relic](https://newrelic.com/).
 The monitoring tool that I use at iFood is [Logz.io](https://logz.io/).
 It provides all the utility that we need to keep track of error logs:

 * Logs over time
 * Querying for specific logs
 * Configuring alerts to send to Slack